-PLANT SCIENCE 3-4 (College level- MCC Dual Enrollment)
+PLANT SCIENCE 3-4

 In this capstone course, students will us the knowledge and skills gained in Plant Science 1-2 to produce and use horticultural plants.
 Topics include plant identification, fertilization, pest management, soils, and design.
 Classroom and laboratory activities are supplemented through supervised agricultural experiences and leadership programs and activities.